-The first stop of our adventure was Bali.
-Bali is somewhere I have wanted to visit for a few years and I had built up a romanticised vision of it.
-I’m not saying that it didn’t live up to this vision in any way, but just that I would do some things differently if I were to return.
+The first stop on our big adventure was Bali.
+Bali is somewhere I have wanted to visit for a few years and I must admit, I had built up a rather romanticised vision of it.
+I’m not saying that it didn’t live up to this vision in any way, but I would certainly do some things differently if I were to return.